line/armeria/site/src/sphinx/server-annotated-service.rst

         public void deleteUser(@Param("name") String name) { ... }
     }

-A service method can receive a request only if it contains a header or parameter the method requires.
+You can define a service method which handles a request only if it contains a header or parameter the method requires.
 The following methods are bound to the same path ``/users`` but a request may be routed based on the ``client-type`` header.

 .. code-block:: java